Correlation functions for strongly confined wormlike chains: Results

 The terms associated with the exponential decay in eqs \ref{WBRconfCorr} (for WBR) or \ref{confCorr} (for MF) are identified as the deflection length, and it is expected that $l_d\sim (l_pR^2)^{1/3}$ for strongly confined chains.
 In Fig. \ref{Scaling.fig}, the behavior of the best fit values of $l_d$ as a function of the strength of confinement are shown for the slit and cylinder (in Fig. \ref{Scaling.fig}(A) and (B) respectively).
-For cylinder confinement, the measured values of $l_d$ do not differ significantly between the two theories and the scaling $l_d\propto (l_pR^2)^{1/3}$ is consistent across both theories.
-For slit confinement, there is a more significant difference between the theoretical approaches (with the MF approach generally giving a greater estimate for $l_d$).
-The solid lines show the scaling $l_d\sim l_p^{1/3}R^{2/3}$ as guides to the eye, with a different scaling of $l_d\propto l_p^{0.2}R^{0.66}$ appearing to give a better agreement for the best fit values of $l_d$ using the WBR theory.
-The fitting with the MF method for cylindrical confinement is noisy due to the presence of two independent parameters in the fitting, and while there is no obvious inconsistency with the expected scaling it is difficult to precisely conclude if the fitting for $l_d$ is correct.
-It is important to emphasize that the deflection length is not generally extracted from correlation functions $\langle \uv_\perp(s)\cdot\uv_\perp(s')\rangle$, but rather from measurements of the extension\cite{Jo:2007gha}, $\langle |Z|\rangle$.
-These results thus do not indicate a disagreement between the MF theory and the existing experimental literature on cylindrically confined wormlike chains, but rather suggest that the MF approach will give an accurate measure of the transverse correlations for cylindrically confined chains given those experimental data.
+For strong slit and cylinder confinement, the measured values of $l_d$ do not differ significantly between the two theories and the scaling $l_d\propto (l_pR^2)^{1/3}$ is consistent across both theories.
+For confnement beyond the Odijk regimes, there is a more significant difference between the theoretical approaches (with the MF approach generally giving a universal estimate for $l_d$, independent of $R/l_p$).
+The solid lines show the scaling $l_d\sim l_p^{1/3}R^{2/3}$ as guides to the eye.
+It is clear that the MF approach predicts a global parameter $l_d$, while the WBR approach has an $l_d$ which is dependent upon $R/l_p$ beyond the Odijk regimes.